 The fare on Route 992 is $2.25 ($1.10 for seniors or disabled with ID).
 If you are boarding a Trolley or another bus first, keep in mind that there aren't any free transfers.
 If you are riding three or more vehicles to get to the airport, buy a Regional Day Pass for $5.00 when you board the first vehicle.
 If you work at the airport, buy a Regional Day Pass so you can use it coming back home.
 The Regional Day Pass expires at 2:30 a.m. the following day, so if you work after midnight, you can still use it (even though the 992 service stops earlier than midnight).
 If you travel on weekends, two children under the age of 12 ride free with each paying person over age 18 on the bus and trolley!
 See my fares page for more information.

-To get back to downtown from the airport, catch the bus at one of the four stops at the airport and it will take you to Broadway & Kettner (Santa Fe Depot/America Plaza) where you can catch the Trolley or COASTER.
+To get back to downtown from the airport, catch the bus at one of the three stops at the airport and it will take you to Broadway & Kettner (Santa Fe Depot/America Plaza) where you can catch the Trolley or COASTER.
 You can transfer to other bus routes all along Broadway if your trip requires another bus.

 Make a Trip Plan Before You Go!

 As always, I suggest that you make a personal trip plan for your trip to the airport.

 - Use Google Maps.
 Click on the link, type in your starting address, date, and time at Google Maps' website.